-Together we are building a movement to help guarantee children access to lifesaving vaccines.
-Our grassroots network includes more than 2,200 trained volunteers across the U.S. and nearly 350,000 online supporters who advocate, fundraise, and raise awareness on behalf of global childhood immunization programs.
-To learn more, visit ShotatLife.org.
+Together, we are building a movement to help children access lifesaving vaccines.
+Our grassroots network includes more than 2,500 trained champions across the U.S. and nearly 350,000 online supporters who advocate, fundraise, and raise awareness on behalf of global childhood immunization programs.
 Your voice, your time, and your actions can change a child's life forever.